Rotimi Amaechi: Major Achievements as Minister of Transportation

+Corruption allegations

+Since leaving office in 2015, Amaechi has been the subject of corruption allegations by his successor Nyesom Wike.
+Wike accused him of using state funds to finance President Muhammadu Buhari's campaign during the 2015 presidential election through the sale of Rivers state-owned oil and gas assets, and fraudulently misappropriating the proceeds of the sale amounting to US$309 million.
+Amaechi has persistently denied the allegations against him.
+In 2018, he acknowledged that despite Buhari's anti-corruption war corruption still exists within the administration.

+Controversy over fraud again in 2022

+In May 2022, the Supreme Court of Nigeria granted the Rivers State panel of enquiry to probe Amaechi over an alleged ₦96 billion fraud.

 Personal life

 He is married to Judith Amaechi and they have three boys.
 He is a Catholic and a Knight of the order of Saint John (KSJ).

-On 27 May 2021, The Nigerian honorable Minister of transportation, Rt.
-Hon.
-Rotimi Amaechi, turned singer and released his debut single titled 'Blessed The People The Lord Has Chosen As His Heritage' in collaboration with his wife, Judith in commemoration of his 56th birthday.
+On 27 May 2021, Amaechi released his debut single titled 'Blessed The People The Lord Has Chosen As His Heritage' in collaboration with his wife, Judith in commemoration of his 56th birthday.
+On 19 November 2022, Amaechi announced on his Twitter handle that he is now a certified graduate of law alongside pictures of his convocation.

 Awards

-Amaechi holds the national honour of the Commander of the Order of the Niger (CON).
+Amaechi holds the national honour of Commander of the Order of the Niger (CON).